Cook Like Czechs

 No Bake Apple Jelly Cake

-Light and easy no-bake cake with layers of sponge biscuits and apple jelly, topped with sweetened sour cream.
-An extremely refreshing dessert that the whole family will love!
+This light and easy no-bake cake features layers of sponge biscuits and apple jelly, topped with sweetened sour cream.
+It's an extremely refreshing dessert that the whole family will love!

 Servings: 12 pieces